What is the Real Story About Israel’s Recent Supposed “Land Grab” in the West Bank?

 To summarize, Israel may have chosen this piece of land to help solidify Jewish presence in Judea and Samaria, but the fact that no one is willing to acknowledge is that the Arabs have the same intention for themselves, except they go about it illegally.
 If Israel were to decide to stop developing land in Judea and Samaria the Arabs would forcefully, illegally, and violently take claim and control of the entire region.
 It is essential that Israel continues to develop Jewish communities in these areas – if they don’t, they will lose their presence in Judea and Samaria completely.

-What is at the heart of this Issue?
+What is at the Heart of This Issue?

 If you look past the smoke and haze that mask the lies of mainstream media, and instead look at the laws and their implications, the heart of this issue is truly very simple.
 This battle has been raging for millenia.
 The enemies of Israel will go to any lengths necessary to inhibit the Jewish people from peacefully dwelling in the land allotted to them by God and by the law.
 Don’t be fooled by the tactics that confuse and hide the truth, but instead educate yourself on the reality and recognize that this issue is much bigger than 12.7 sq. kilometers.
 The issue boils down to who will be the owner of the entire region of Judea and Samaria in 1, 10, or 100 years.
 As Christians our duty is to celebrate this momentous moment and solidification of the Jewish people in their homeland.